insideseanshead/gerome-the-gnome/README.md

 User authentication so that way the user has complete control over notes added to a character and deleting a character.
 The addition of more races such as gnome, dragonborn, half-elf, half-orce, and tiefling.
 The addition of more classes such as commoner, guard , noble, and veteran.
 User ability to edit character name.
 Adding of saving throws row based on class.

-## Changelog
+## Change log

-2020-10-29: fixed seach page bug, and centered drop down on search page, Tested functionaility locally pushing main for heroku update.
+2020-10-29: Fixed seach page bug, and centered drop down on search page, Tested functionaility locally pushing main for heroku update.

 2020-10-26: Create Gerome-the-Gnome art assets,  Bug fixing of search page, character partials include race and class type,  Nav bar styling, website gif highlights.